-Difficult, but not impossible.
+Honestly, it’s difficult but not impossible.
 You can disassemble the scooter and lift the pieces in one by one.
 The seat comes off, the steering mechanism folds down, the two batteries come off, and on some models the chassis can be separated into two parts.
 Each piece can weigh around 20-35 lbs.
 It may not be easy, but it is possible.
-You can lift the whole thing into the back of the van – though this might take two strong people.
+Alternatively, you can often lift the whole thing into the back of the van without disassembling it — though this might take two strong people.

-Do you suggest taking a rental with you to the parks, or do you rent from WDW?
+Do you suggest taking an ECV rental with you to the parks, or do you rent from Disney?

 If you are going to park-hop, consider taking your own (or renting from a third party vendor) since the parks can run out of rental units early in the day.
-Sometimes the hassle of transporting a scooter seems too much, or if you believe you’ll be comfortable walking between park entrances and Disney transportation, you might want to rent one at the park.
+If the hassle of transporting a scooter seems too much, or if you believe you’ll be comfortable walking between park entrances and Disney transportation, you might want to rent one at the park.

-How do you deal with parking lot trams (TTC, Epcot, Studios…) when you arrive by car?
+How do you deal with parking lot trams when you arrive by car?

-If you are renting a car, and have a handicap hang-tag (placard) for your car at home, bring it with you to WDW, and use it in your rental car.
+If you are renting a car and have a handicap hang-tag (placard) for your car at home, bring it with you to Disney World, and use it in your rental car.
 That will allow you to park in the handicapped section of the parking lot, putting you as close to the park entrance as you’re going to get.

-If you park in the regular lot, you could end up being a *long* way from where the trams stop, and you’ll need to walk between your car and that tram stop.
+If you park in the regular lot, you could end up being a long way from where the trams stop, and you’ll need to walk between your car and that tram stop.

-WITH your own wheelchair, if you can step onto the tram, just fold up your chair and board with everybody else.
+If you bring your own wheelchair to the parks, you can step onto the tram, fold up your chair, and board with everybody else.
 It’s no worse than a stroller.

 What if your wheelchair is taken or moved while you are riding an attraction?
-Any good anti-theft meaures?
+Any good anti-theft measures?